- 18 September 2024 – restraint order granted

 What is the difference between a developmental approval (DA) and an environmental authority (EA)?

 A DA regulates changes in land use, while an EA focuses on managing the environmental impacts of specific activities for that land use.
-DAs are usually approved by local government, and EAs are generally approved by the Department of Environment, Science and Innovation (the department).
+DAs are usually approved by local government, and EAs are generally approved by the Department of the Environment, Tourism, Science and Innovation (the department).

 Development Approvals—Planning Act